 (4) Data Science

-Beginning Spring 2020, the Sheridan Center for Teaching and Learning is launching a new initiative supporting the interdisciplinary practice of data science.
+Beginning Spring 2020, the Sheridan Center for Teaching and Learning, in collaboration with the Data Science Institute, launched a new initiative supporting the interdisciplinary practice of data science.
 The Data Science Fellows initiative prepares students to serve as consultants to faculty wishing to add more elements of data science to their undergraduate course.
 Students learn a core set of data science practices, active learning pedagogies, and collaborative communication skills.
 Students enrolled in the Data Science Fellows course (DATA 1150) collaborate with a participating faculty member to infuse data science tools and practice in existing undergraduate courses.

-Second, faculty can request a data science fellow to collaborate with them during the Spring 2020 semester.
+Second, faculty can request a data science fellow to collaborate with them.
 Priority for fellows will be given to those faculty attending the data science course design institute.
 The Sheridan Center will reimburse departments for the data science fellow UTA salary, up to 10 hours per week at the departmental rate.

 Impact of the Learning Collaborative